TimDPearce/SculptingPlanet/README.md

 the perturbing planet.
 It can also produce a plot showing the allowed region of parameter space that the planet can reside in.

-To use the program, simply change the values in the 'User Inputs' section.
+To use the program, first download and unpack the ZIP file (press the green 'Code' button on GitHub, then 'Download ZIP', then unzip the file on your computer).
+Then simply run SculptingPlanet.py in a terminal.
-You should not have to change anything outside of that section.

 The default settings are for 49 Cet (HD 9672), and reproduces Fig. 7 of Pearce et al. 2022.
+To change the parameters, change the values in the 'User Inputs' section of SculptingPlanet.py (you should not have to change anything outside of that section).

 Feel free to use this code, and if the results go into a publication, then please cite Pearce et al. 2022.
 Also, let me know if you find any